BoltDoggy/bolt-json-db/README.md

 db3.a[0] = 2; //right
 db3.a[2] = 2; // wrong, because can't listen setter of db3.a[2]

+// But result maybe right when auto save is going, not recommend.

+// When use jsonschema
+const db4 = BoltJsonDb('./data/db3.json', {
+    a: 0,
+    b: 1
+}, {
+    title: 'Example Schema',
+    type: 'object',
+    properties: {
+        a: {
+            type: 'string'
+        },
+        c: {
+            type: 'string'
+        }
+    }
+});

-db4.a = 1;  // right, but db4.a === '1', because type is string at Schema
+db4.a = 1;  // wrong, but db4.a === '1' at result file, because type is string at Schema
 db4.b = 2;  // wrong, because not at Schema
 db4.c = 3;  // wrong, because can't listen setter of db4.c
-db4.a = db4;    // right, but db4.a === '[object Object]', because type is string at Schema
+db4.a = db4;    // wrong, but db4.a === '[object Object]' at result file, because type is string at Schema

-// But result maybe right when auto save is going, not recommend.
 ```

 you’ll need to set some initial value.